 I imagine that when Abraham first realised that God was speaking to him once more, he must have been delighted.
 The wonderful child of promise had been born, and great wealth been bestowed on him.
 Abraham probably thought that God was going to carry out His promise to its full and final completion - and they would all live happily ever after.

-We are supplied, in the verses that follow, with the reason that God spoke to Abraham on this occasion.
+We are supplied in the verses that follow, with the reason that God spoke to Abraham on this occasion.
 The Lord wanted to test His servant's faith.
-He wanted his to demonstrate that God was Abraham's trusted Source of supply - his Provider and Benefactor.
-And God continues to test the faith of all His children today, because He knows that the sort of decision Abraham had to make, would develop and increase His faith and reliance on God.
+God wanted to demonstrate that He was Abraham's trusted Source of supply - his Provider and Benefactor.
+And God continues to test the faith of all His children today, because He knows that the sort of decision Abraham had to make, would develop and increase his faith and reliance on God.

-It is unlikely that God will speak to us in the clear voice, which Abraham heard, but God's plans and purposes for all his children remain the same - that we trust Him in all things and do not allow the problems, pain, and persecution to cause us to waver in our resolve to believe God's Word - even when He says things we do not want to hear.
+It is unlikely that God will speak to us in the clear, audible voice which Abraham heard, but God's plans and purposes for all his children remain the same - that we trust Him in all things and do not allow the problems, pain, and persecution, to cause us to waver in our resolve to believe God's Word - even when He says things we do not want to hear.

 Abraham believed God when he left the pagan city of Ur, but his faith was tested and deepened when he was commanded by God to set out for Mount Moriah to offer his one and only beloved son of promise, as a love-offering to the Lord.
 Abraham believed God and was justified at the start of his journey - Abraham continued to believe God, throughout various tests and trials he underwent - and Abraham grew in grace and in a knowledge of the God in Whom he trusted.